When I was told to check my wheelbarrow into the nightclub cloakroom, I

 that life is a short violent song no matter where you’re from.

-Tim Frank’s short stories have been published in Bourbon Penn, Eunoia Review, Menacing Hedge, Maudlin House and elsewhere.
-He is the associate fiction editor for Able Muse Literary Journal.
+Tim Frank’s short stories have been published in Bourbon Penn, Eunoia Review, The Metaworker, Brilliant Flash Fiction, Menacing Hedge, Maudlin House and elsewhere.